isabella232/aries-activity-salesforce-source/README.md

 Your integration should be the default export of the module, and should be created using the exported `activity` object from `aries`, like so:

+You can use any npm modules you want, just be sure to `--save` when you `npm install`.

 ```
 import { activity } from 'astronomer-aries';